blog posts

 What is Debian?

 What do you think if we get to know the Debian distribution?
-If your answer is yes, let’s go to get acquainted with this distribution (of course, we give you the right to choose, you can directly go to the differences between these two distributions without knowing Debian).
+If your answer is yes, let’s get acquainted with this distribution (of course, we give you the right to choose, you can directly go to the differences between these two distributions without knowing Debian).

 Debian is also very similar to Unix and has a free software collection; of course, much of its software is licensed under the GNU General Public License.